Ecdosis/ecdosis-front/tabs/README.md

 * tabset -- the name of the set of modules to embed.
 This key is stored as a setting in Drupal, and provides url parameters specific to that tabset.
+* module -- the currently selected module (and hence the corresponding tab)
+* docid -- the document to display in each of the tabs
 * modules -- a comma-separated list of Drupal modules
 * tabs -- a comma-separated list of tab names, the same length as modules

-* module -- the currently selected module (and hence the corresponding tab)
-* docid -- the document to display in each of the tabs
+Usually only the first three parameters are needed, or just module and docid, since the other parameters are supplied automatically from the Druapl settings.

 ### Customising embedded tab-modules
 The modules must be written so that they take a 'target' parameter.
 This